How to start your research

 - Is the business or company no longer in existence?

 If you’re looking for a house:

 - Was the house a housing commission house or soldier settlement block?

 The answers to these questions will help direct your research.

-- search indexes—collations of information (usually peoples’ names) from our most popular records
+- searching our indexes – collations of information (usually peoples’ names) from our most popular records

 Record what you find

 Always record what you have researched, even if you didn’t find the information you were looking for, as it may save you time later.
 Establish a system of recording your information.
-The biggest mistake made by most researchers is not to keep accurate records.
+The biggest mistake made by most researchers is not keeping accurate records.